ProvableHQ/sdk/sdk/README.md

 want to store these keys and re-use them for future execution.
 The `KeyProvider` interface provides the ability for users of the SDK to provide their own key storage and retrieval mechanism.
 The SDK provides a default implementation of the `KeyProvider` interface via the `AleoKeyProvider` class.
-2. **RecordProvider:** When programs execute, they will often need to read and write records.
-The `RecordProvider` interface allows users of the SDK to provide their own record storage and retrieval mechanism.
+2. **RecordProvider:** When programs execute, they will often need to find records that belong to a user.
+The `RecordProvider` interface allows users of the SDK to implement their own record storage and retrieval mechanism.
 The SDK provides a default implementation of the `RecordProvider` interface via the `NetworkRecordProvider` class which searches the Aleo network for records uniquely belonging to a user.

 The `ProgramManager` class is capable of taking a `KeyProvider` and `RecordProvider` as arguments and will use them to find the correct keys and records for a program execution.